Announcement of an EIFL Matching Grant opportunity for Namibian public libraries

 - Uses new organizational, programmatic or promotional approaches

 3. Use of technology

-The application must describe a strong and appropriate partnership(s), clearly define partners’ roles and input.
-Signed confirmation letters from all partners and co-funders must be attached to the application.
+The application describes a strong and appropriate partnership(s), clearly defines partners’ roles and input.
+Confirmation letters from all partners are attached to the application.

 6. Overall capacity and commitment

-Proposals must reflect the capacity and commitment of library and its partners to implement the project and sustain it after the grant ends.
+Proposal reflects the capacity and commitment of library and project’s partners to implement the service and sustain it after the grant ends.

 You can also submit your proposal earlier, if you are ready.
 Do not wait until the last minute, because in a rush you may face unexpected barriers (for example, technical) and miss the deadline.
 If you have any questions on electronic submission system or have troubles to registering and logging in, please contact Edvaldas Baltrunas, EIFL-PLIP coordinator at firstname.lastname@example.org

 Webinar on the Matching grants for Namibia – 15 September 2020 at 14.00 CAT/GMT+2 (tbc)

 Evaluation and shortlisting the best proposals: February – March 2021

 Revision of shortlisted proposals (if needed) and final decision on funding: April 2021